Home/Fish/Manila Clams

 Instructions

 2. 2.
-Add the cleaned Manila clams and white wine, then cover and cook until clams open, about 5-7 minutes.
+Add the cleaned Manila clams and white wine to the skillet.
+Cover and cook for about 5-7 minutes until clams open.

 Ingredients